top of page

 The Happiness Research Institute also believes in the noble idea that the true measure of any society can be found in how we treat our most vulnerable members.

-Meanwhile, the World Happiness Report 2016 argues that well-being inequality has a stronger negative impact on how we feel about our live than income inequality.
+Meanwhile, the World Happiness Report 2016 argues that well-being inequality has a stronger negative impact on how we feel about our lives than income inequality.

 The Happiness Research Institute hopes to improve the debate and increase our awareness and understanding of well-being gaps and inequalities in our societies.